Find Trade Colleges

 22% Freshmen Loans

 The total student population at Georgetown University is 19,371, of which 7,357 students are undergraduates and of those, 6,610 are full-time.
-Students tend to stick around at Georgetown.
-The freshman retention rate is 98%.
+Georgetown has a freshman retention rate of 98%, which is a good sign that once students arrive at the school, they want to stay.

-Roughly 22% of students at Georgetown take out loans to pay for college.
-The typical student loan amount is $7,863 a year.
+22% of Georgetown students take out loans to afford college costs.
+The average amount of student loans is $7,863 a year.
 The school reports a student loan default rate of 0.2% which is much lower than the average rate of 10.8%!

 #10